bernedom/bernedom.github.io/services/en/cmake-expertise.md

 * Review your CMake code and provide actionable feedback
 * Help you set up a modern CMake project structure
 * [CMake Best Practices](/cmake-best-practices) - a comprehensive guide to CMake best practices

+# Interested in working together?

+Get in touch to discuss how I can help you improve your CMake skills and build systems.

+{%include contact-form.html %}